How to Retire: Must-Know Steps to Prepare for Life After Work

 A widely accepted way to determine the amount you'll need is to calculate your annual expenses and multiply them by 25.
 By this logic, if you spend $35,000 each year, you'll need to save $875,000.
 This ties in to what is known as the four-percent rule, which holds that you should be able to safely withdraw four percent of your savings in each year of retirement (adjusting for inflation) without a significant risk of running out of cash in 30 years.
 However, the four-percent rule doesn't work in all situations.
 For instance, it assumes a certain balance of stocks and bonds and doesn't account for taxes, investment fees, or lower-than-normal market returns.
 But historically, it has been shown to be effective.

 To determine your spending needs in retirement, take some time to honestly reflect on what you would like to do and what your lifestyle will cost.
-For example, do you plan to travel?
+For example, do you plan to indulge in senior travel?
 Will you go back to school or take up a new hobby?
 Are you aiming to help fund your grandchildren's education?
 These are all factors you need to consider.

 In some ways, your expenses should decrease when you retire.
 After all, you won't be spending money on work clothes or commuting costs, your mortgage may be paid off, your children may have left the nest, you won't be saving for retirement, and you will likely drop into a lower income tax bracket.
 However, other costs could rise.
 For instance, you will probably spend more on leisure activities and healthcare.
 And as time goes by, inflation will make everything you buy more expensive.